-Why can the question 'What are the criteria for a right life?' be considered the main question of philosophy?
-Because modern philosophy, recognizing naturalism and physicalism, in general possesses satisfactory answers to the other main eternal questions.
+Why can the question "What are the criteria for the right life?" be considered the central question of philosophy?
+Because modern philosophy, while recognizing naturalism and physicalism, generally provides satisfactory answers to the other great eternal questions.

 Who and what am I?
 What is life?
 Is life worth living?
 What compels me to live?
 What does it mean to live a 'right life'?
 How to lead and conclude life with dignity?
 What is the best that future generations can hope for?